 The two-volume edition published by Harrassowitz at the end of 2020 is now available online via the publisher.
 The publication contains 156 mostly hieratic visitor inscriptions, teachings and songs of the New Kingdom (U. Verhoeven with the collaboration of S. A. Gülden), drawings of the New Kingdom (E. Gervers) and dipinti from the Islamic period (Y. Ahmed-Mohamed.

 On the occasion of the 75th anniversary of the Mainz Academy in 2024, U. Verhoeven recalls the appointment of Academy member Wolja Erichsen in 1949, who founded the “Demotische Namenbuch” as early as 1950.
 This was followed by the “Demotische Textdatenbank” project and the current AKU project.
-The article published on 23.09.2024 on the website of the Mainz Academy will soon be available as a blog post on Hieratisch AKUell.
+The article published on 23.09.2024 on the website of the Mainz Academy is available now as a blog post on Hieratisch AKUell.

 At the Mainz Open Space Workshop on ‘Unveiling Egyptian Handwriting: Digital Approaches to Palaeographic Analysis’, a stimulating exchange on various IT issues took place.
 A report..